main-educational/main-educational.github.io/_sources/program.md

 ## Representational similarity analysis in M/EEG

 ### Instructor
-::::{card-carousel} 3
+::::{grid}
-:::{card} Hamza Abdelhedi
+:::{grid-item-card} Hamza Abdelhedi
 :margin: 1
-:class-body: text-center
+:columns: 12 6 3 3
 :link: https://hamzaabdelhedi.com
 :img-top: https://avatars.githubusercontent.com/u/46931648?v=4?s=100
 :::
 ::::

 **Hamza Abdelhedi** is a PhD student at the faculty of medicine, Université de Montréal in Québec, Canada 🇨🇦, pursuing a degree in Biomedical Engineering.
 His passion lies in Artificial Intelligence 🤖, Neuroscience 🧠, Python programming 🐍, and open source projects.
-I He thoroughly enjoys learning and contributing in various ways, particularly through coding projects that not only delve into the science but also aim to vulgarize and make it accessible to everyone.
+He thoroughly enjoys learning and contributing in various ways, particularly through coding projects that not only delve into the science but also aim to vulgarize and make it accessible to everyone.
 In addition to his current studies, he recently obtrained a M.Sc in Artificial Intelligence from Mila/UdeM.
-Plus, he has a background in Telecommunication Engineering and Mathematics from my educational journey in Tunisia 🇹🇳.
+He also has a background in Telecommunication Engineering and Mathematics from my educational journey in Tunisia 🇹🇳.

 ### Objectives 📍